Century, Really

 • End: 2000

 See the pattern?
-In practice, the century number is always one higher* than the first two digits of the starting year.
+Now, the century number is always one higher* than the first two digits of the starting year.
 21st century starts with 20.

 Why the Exact Date Still Matters